tstoeckel/smart-factory-matching/docs/SmartFactory_Matching_Engine_Documentation.md

 The new algorithm enforces both maturity and process filters, returning UCs relevant to the requested maturity tier and process scope.
 Score differences arise from normalization (0–1 range) and additive weighting.
 The 33% overlap confirms consistent top-tier Use Cases while reflecting improved contextual precision.

+---

+## Summary

+The Smart Factory Matching Engine combines text-based similarity, impact alignment, maturity compliance, and process filtering into a coherent and explainable scoring system.
+By transforming both process and maturity selections into explicit filters, and by using additive rather than multiplicative scoring, it delivers transparent, interpretable, and reproducible Use Case recommendations.

+---

+**End of Document**